 Early Notables of the Naisby family (pre 1700)

 Notable amongst the family name during their early history was Murdoch Nisbet (d.
 1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible.

 Philip Nesbit, of that Ilk was knighted in March 1605 by the Earl of Dunfermline, Lord Chancellor of Scotland; he represented Berwickshire...

 Some of the Naisby family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Naisby family to the New World and Oceana
+Migration of the Naisby family

 Most of the Boernician-Scottish families who came to North America settled on the eastern seaboard of what would become the United States and Canada.
 Families who wanted a new order stayed south in the War of Independence, while those who were still loyal to the crown went north to Canada as United Empire Loyalists.
 In the 20th century, the ancestors of these families have gone on to rediscover their heritage through Clan societies and other patriotic Scottish organizations.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Naisby or a variant listed above: Hugh Nesbit, who came to South Carolina in 1684; Robert Nisbet, who arrived in Barbados in 1635; William Nesbit, who settled in South Carolina in 1685.